JLimperg/cpp-2025-artifact/outer-readme.md

   To work with the archive, simply unpack it and follow the instructions in the enclosed README.

 - A Docker image, `image.tar.xz`.
-  This contains the same source files as the archive, but also the correct Lean version and source files for all dependencies.
+  This contains the same source files as the archive, but also the correct versions of Lean and of all dependencies.
   Hence, the image is fully self-contained and should allow the paper's results to be reproduced even if Lean's tooling changes.

   To work with the image, first load it as a Docker image: